 Prior to being on the city council, many of our citizens made regular trips to Everett to do their shopping and entertainment.
 Our efforts in recent years have created new opportunities to shop in Marysville, saving our citizens time and money.
 These efforts have also been successful in bringing customers from surrounding communities which is a multiplier to our tax base, lessening the dependence on our citizens to fund city services.
 You can see the result of these efforts over the last ten years with businesses large and small choosing to establish their businesses in Marysville.

 The next phase that is now underway is to create a larger jobs base in Marysville.
 While I've been on city council, I've strived to promote policies that make Marysville a better place for employers to locate.
-When my business outgrew our warehouse location on State Avenue, we tried to locate a large enough facility with the necessary infrastructure to support our operation within the city limits.
-Sadly, the choices in Marysville were extremely limiting.
-There is ample land for development in the North end, but there is still much work to be done in getting those acres developed for employers.
+There is ample land for development in the North end, but there is still much work to be done in getting those acres ready for employers.
 This is something I will continue to focus on as your city councilmember.

 If you have any questions regarding my campaign or a specific issue, feel free to contact me.
 We are always happy to speak with our constituents and we look forward to your call.